HLS

 HLS can deliver adaptive bitrate streaming.
 OME encodes the same source with multiple renditions and delivers it to the players.
 And HLS Player, including OvenPlayer, selects the best quality rendition according to its network environment.
 Of course, these players also provide option for users to manually select rendition.

-HLS Publisher basically creates a playlist.m3u8 Playlist using the first video track and the first audio track.
+HLS Publisher basically creates the `master.m3u8` Playlist using the first video track and the first audio track.
 If you want to create a new playlist for ABR, you can add it to Server.xml as follows:

 <?xml version="1.0" encoding="UTF-8"?>